By Hariulf OR

 I am a boatmaster working on the South West coast of England driving passenger vessels and ferries in coastal waters, normally no more than three miles offshore and, as the rules say, in favourable weather.
 This …

+I don’t wear a Hammer.
 I am going to admit right now, Folks, I only wear a Valknut.
 I am an Odinist , literally.
 Nothing against Thor and his hallowing Hammer, the mighty weapon of the common farmers.
 I greatly respect the Friend of Man, and his personal devotees are good Folk, but Odin is where my affinity lies.
+Why?

 Our Idaho Mid-Summer Moot started on Friday night with the arrival of Heimgest in Idaho.
 We had planned a dinner get together for the Idaho residents and Heimgest so knowing he navigated his way from BC in Canada to the correct place was a relief.
 He contacted Arinbjorn OR and said he was going to lie down for a bit and then shower before we picked him up for dinner.
 At the appointed time we arrived at the hotel, checked at the front desk and were directed to his room.
 Yes, not very secure but we live in a semi secure city still!

+The Odinic Rite's annual UK Folk Camp was a short but highly successful, enjoyable and rewarding weekend.
 This year's camp had a slightly different twist to it as we stayed in cabins instead of tents for the first time since we began holding the annual UK camp.
 We have seen reduced numbers at camp over the last couple of years due to the inclement weather we can have here in the UK, rarely extreme, yet the year before last saw thirty two hours of non stop rain over the camp weekend which was not a lot of fun!